-Since the recession of 2010, turnover from the sector has increased by 21%, which is higher than the turnover for the whole economy, which has increased by 17%.
+Since 2013, turnover from the sector has increased by 28%, which is higher than the turnover for the whole economy, which has increased by 14%.

-The report also shows that the number of foreign-born workers in the industry is higher than the national average at 23% compared to a UK average of 17%.
+The report also shows that the number of foreign-born workers in the industry is higher than the national average with 41% of the general cleaning subsector being foreign-born compared to an average of 17% across the UK workforce.

 Contract cleaning size and growth

-Based on company sales, the contract cleaning market is worth more than £3 billion According to a report by MTW Research, the sector is set to enjoy a £95 million boost in 2019 in spite of Brexit uncertainties.
-The report forecasts growth of £450 over the next few years.
+Based on company sales, the contract cleaning market is worth more than £3 billion.
+According to a report by MTW Research, the sector is set to enjoy a £95 million boost in 2019 in spite of Brexit uncertainties.
+The report forecasts growth of £450 million over the next few years.

 According to MTW, key trends include

 - Increase in public sector contract cleaning.
 The 2019 Public Spending Review will boost growth in Education, Health and Transport / Infrastructure contract cleaning

 - Domestic tourism and leisure sectors will continue to be higher growth sectors for contract cleaning